What is the Initial Enrollment Period (IEP)?

 · Your costs: Comparing the costs of plans in your area can help you determine what plan is right for your financial lifestyle.
 Some Medicare Advantage plans offer $0 premiums, copays and deductibles, but you must still pay Medicare Part B.

-Many individuals choose a Medicare Advantage plan, because not only does it cover everything included in Parts A and B, but most also provide essential services like vision, dental, hearing and prescription drug coverage.
+Many individuals choose a Medicare Advantage plan, because not only does it cover everything included in Parts A and B, but most also provide additional benefits like vision, dental, hearing and prescription drug coverage.
 A plan like this can help you keep things simple and affordable while getting all the care you need.

 Frequently Asked Questions

-Medicare starts covering you when you turn 65 and enroll in Parts A and B or once you have been on Social Security disability for 24 months.
+Medicare starts covering you when you turn 65 and enroll in Parts A and/or B or once you have been on Social Security disability for 24 months.

 You can apply to Medicare beginning 3 months before 65.